PdxCodeGuild/Full-Stack-Day-Class/practice/wall-painting.md

 ## Super Advanced

+*   You can only buy whole gallons of paint.
+    Figure out a way to round up so that you know how many whole gallons to buy.

 *   Allow the user to enter multiple wall dimensions and it adds the total areas together before calculating the cost.